lidom/ffscb/README.md

 Liebl](www.dliebl.com) and [Matthew
 Reimherr](http://www.personal.psu.edu/mlr36/).

-The folders `Simulations` and `Applications` contain `r-scripts` to reproduce the simulations and real-data applications of the manuscript.
+The folders `Simulations` and `Applications` contain `r-scripts` reproducing the simulations and real-data applications of the manuscript.

 ## Installation